-Parentage Cases in Orange County
+Parentage Cases in Los Angeles County and Orange County

 Establishing parentage in California involves a strict legal process.
 This process is used to establish a child’s legal parents for custody and support purposes.
 If unmarried parties have a child, they will need to obtain a Judgment of Parentage in order to request child custody and visitation or child support.